Sample Preparation for Proteomics Workflows

 - Increasing speed and throughput

-Covaris AFA protein sample preparation can accommodate every sample type for any downstream application in a variety of volumes and throughputs, while still leaving the choice of buffers and clean-up methods open.
-Many laboratories need automated solutions for protein sample preparation with better efficiency and higher quality results.
-Covaris Focused-ultrasonicators are proving to be an extremely robust and flexible solution with growing adoption in the proteomics space.
+Covaris AFA protein sample preparation can accommodate every sample type for any downstream application in a variety of volumes and throughputs, while still leaving the choice of buffers and clean-up methods open like SP3 (single pot solid phase sample preparation, ).
+Many laboratories need automated solutions for protein sample preparation with better efficiency and higher quality results and Covaris Focused-ultrasonicators are proving to be an extremely robust and flexible solution with growing adoption in the proteomics space.